Yamli APINew!

 </script>

-Local options are set in the Yamli.yamlify() function calls.
-This is how you use them:
+Local options are set in the Yamli.yamlify() or Yamli.yamlifyClass() function calls.
+For example:

 <script type="text/javascript">